Travel

 I cut costs by bringing my own water flasks to the parks to avoid buying bottled water throughout the day.
 It does add weight to your bags, especially in the morning when the flasks are full, so you'll have to decide if that's worth the savings.
 I also brought breakfast foods to eat in the hotel before heading to the parks.
 At Disney World, I shared almost every dish with my travel partner, so we got to sample twice as many foods!

-27 Mistakes to Avoid When Traveling in Morocco And how to plan around them
+27 Mistakes to Avoid When Traveling in Morocco

 So you've seen the gorgeous pictures of riads and souks on Instagram.
 You've heard tales of riding camelback over sand dunes and drinking mint tea around a campfire under a sky full of stars.
 Visions of painted pottery, hand-woven rugs, and ceramic tagines are swirling in your head.
 You're ready to head to Morocco.